-On January 5, 2022, we drew down the second tranche of the loan facility provided by K2HV pursuant to the Loan Agreement.
+On January 5, 2022, we drew down the second tranche \$5 million of the loan facility provided by K2HV pursuant to the Loan Agreement.
 The second tranche milestone was completed, and the full funds were received on February 4, 2022.
-As a result of the drawdown of the second tranche of the loan facility, the number of ordinary shares exercisable under the K2 Warrant increased to 2.95% of \$25 million, being the aggregate term loan advances at that date, divided by the warrant price of \$0.5257 per ordinary share (equivalent to \$2.6285 per ADS), same as the first tranche terms.
+As a result of the drawdown of the second tranche of the loan facility, the number of ordinary shares exercisable under the K2 Warrant (as defined below) increased to 2.95% of \$25 million, being the aggregate term loan advances at that date.